joanfrancesblanc/emojos/README.md

 # emojos
 Custom Flag Emojis for Mastodon and more
 These are 36x26 PNG extracted from SVG originals built using Inskcape.
+All SVG versions are in the ZIP file.
-List of files / explanation:
+List of PNG files / explanation:
 ## Historical and current flags in Occitania (Occitan name)
 * aguiana: Duchy of Guyenne (Aguiana, Guiana)
 * aran: Val of Aran